George Floyd’s Brother Tears Up Talking About Condolence Call From Donald Trump: ‘It Hurt Me’

 Trump spoke of the conversation with the Floyd family at a White House roundtable event on Friday.
 He also revealed that he is working with the Department of Justice (DOJ) — along with White House officials and local law enforcement — to investigate Floyd’s death.

-“Hopefully everything can be fairly taken care of,” the president said, per Breitbart.
+“Hopefully everything can be fairly taken care of,” the president said, according to Breitbart.

 The officer who knelt on Floyd’s neck until he was unresponsive, Derek Chauvin, currently faces charges of third-degree murder and second-degree manslaughter.
 The charges have led to a backlash from Floyd’s family and their attorney, as well as political commentators such as CNN’s Van Jones, who believes that prosecutors are paving the way for Chauvin’s exoneration.
 In particular, Jones, who is an attorney, claimed he has never heard of a third-degree murder charge in his life.